 Now that we have an idea of what the feasibility calculator is, let’s dig into how it works.

 By applying statistical models to the data on our past project deliverability and performance, we’re able to understand and interpret the information more strategically.
-Instead of having to wade through the raw data, statistical modelling enables our tech team to identify relationships between variables, make predictions about future sets of data, and visualise that data so that our project team can consume, leverage and share it with our customers.
+Instead of having to wade through the raw data, statistical modeling enables our tech team to identify relationships between variables, make predictions about future sets of data, and visualize that data so that our project team can consume, leverage, and share it with our customers.

 Since we’ve covered how the feasibility calculator works, let’s round things off by looking at its benefits.

 This tool is a transformative application of data science in the expert network space.
 Traditionally, responses to customer expert requests are done manually and feasibility for potential projects is based on intuition.
 However, when the success of a customer’s project relies on your ability to deliver, human intuition isn’t enough, no matter how many years of experience someone has.
 Our feasibility prediction tool, in the quickest time possible, quantifies how many suitable and interested experts we should expect to solicit for a project within a given time frame, ensuring we never overpromise or underdeliver.
 This results in us achieving our ultimate goal, happy customers!